Fannon/xregistry/core/spec.md

       This label will most likely only appear as a label on the model itself, not on Groups or Resource model definitions.
     - Name: `compatiblewith`
-      Value: An absolute URL to the model specification that this model is compatible with.
-This specification does not mandate any runtime validation of this claim.
+      Value: URI that references / represents an xRegistry model definition that this model is compatible with.
+      Stating this does not imply runtime validation of this claim.
   - Model authors MAY define additional labels.

 - `attributes` <span id="model.attributes"></span>